 This is a hands on course that will address two major challenges associated with the current shift from text-based to e-books: making them more engaging and informative through use of the capabilities of the medium, and identifying and analyzing the issues surrounding the collaborative authoring and usage of e-books in an educational context.

 In this course we will go through a quick overview of the media business — from startups to global conglomerates.
 We will address a wide range of topics: the economics of media organizations (and industries), their organizational structures, cultures, brands, and approaches.
 How does traditional media address changing technologies?
 How is the media business driven by metrics and data?
 How is it driven by artistic creativity?
 Are media companies too big?
 Are they too small?
 Students will present strategies for media companies, hear from guest speakers, and discuss the transformations happening in media.
 Students should expect to contribute significant input into the companies and topics we discuss.
 Note: This course is cross-listed in the Haas School of Business.

-An introduction to the beauty and joy of computing, the history, social implications, great principles, and future of computing.
-Beautiful applications have changed the world.
-We look at how computing empowers discovery and progress in other fields.
-Relevance of computing to the student and society will be emphasized.
+This course is an introduction to the beauty and joy of computing, including the history, social implications, great principles, and future of computing.
+Beautiful applications that have changed the way we look at the world, how computing empowers discovery and progress in other fields, and the relevance of computing to the student and society will be emphasized.
 Students will learn the joy of programming a computer using a friendly, graphical language, and will complete a substantial team programming project related to their interests.